Title 202 | Chapter 007 | Regulation 545REG

 (a) How the amendment will change this existing administrative regulation:

 This amendment establishes new classes of EMS agencies and modifies existing classes.
-Specifically, this amendment: Separates Class I agencies into two classes: Class I A and Class I B. Class I A services will be required to provide 911 scene response, which is defined in this amendment, and will be permitted to provide other emergency, nonemergency, or interfacility care and transportation.
-Class I B services will be the Certificate of Need-exempt city and county services operating pursuant to KRS 216B.020(8).
-Separates Class II services into two classes: Class II A and Class II B. Class II A services will be permitted to provide interfacility and nonemergency care at the ALS or BLS level, or both.
-Class II B services will be the Certificate of Need-exempt hospital services operating pursuant to KRS 216B.020(7).
+Specifically, this amendment: Separates Class I agencies into two classes: Class Ia and Class Ib.
+Class Ia services will be required to provide 911 scene response, which is defined in this amendment, and will be permitted to provide other emergency, nonemergency, or interfacility care and transportation.
+Class Ib services will be the Certificate of Need-exempt city and county services operating pursuant to KRS 216B.020(8).
+Separates Class II services into two classes: Class IIa and Class IIb.
+Class IIa services will be permitted to provide interfacility and nonemergency care at the ALS or BLS level, or both.
+Class IIb services will be the Certificate of Need-exempt hospital services operating pursuant to KRS 216B.020(7).
 Clarifies that the three types of Class III agencies must operate at the ALS level and may provide interfacility care and transportation.
-Establishes a class of license for mobile integrate health care programs.
+Establishes a class of license for mobile integrated health care programs.
 Clarifies that Class VI medical first response agencies may operate without a license if they have a memorandum of understanding with the Class I agency that services their geographic service area.
 If such agencies cannot secure a memorandum of understanding, they must maintain board-approved medical direction and protocols.
 Clarifies that Class VII air ambulance services may provide both ALS and BLS 911 scene response and emergency, interfacility, or nonemergency care and air transportation.
 Clarifies that Class VIII event medicine providers are those agencies that utilize EMS personnel to provide ALS or BLS care at special events, sports events, concerts, or other large social gatherings.
-Class VIII event medicine providers must make their protocol, treatment capabilities, and contact information available to any Class I agency in their geographic service area.
+Upon request, Class VIII event medicine providers must make their protocol, treatment capabilities, and contact information available to any Class I agency in their geographic service area.
 Creates a new class of license, Class IX, for state special response agencies.
 Those agencies may provide emergency and nonemergency care as part of a state-sponsored specialty team, such as Kentucky Urban Search and Rescue.
 Class IX agencies must be licensed at either the ALS or BLS level and may not transport patients independently to a hospital.
+Creates a new class of license, Class X, for out-of-state nonemergency agencies holding a Certificate of Need to operate a Class III agency in Kentucky.
 Clarifies the requirement to timely apply for a license after obtaining a Certificate of Need.
 Agencies will be required to submit an initial license application to the Board within 90 days after being issued a CON.
 Changes the requirement to request a final inspection after obtaining a Certificate of Need.
 Agencies will be required to request a final inspection within one (1) year after submitting a completed initial license application.
 Under the current version of this administrative regulation, agencies must request a final inspection within 180 days after applying for a license from the Board.
 Grants agencies an automatic 180-day extension to the deadline to request a final inspection upon written request.
 No additional extensions of time are available.
+In accordance with House Bill 305 (2025 Regular Session), deletes deadlines to apply for a license and request a final inspection after receiving a Certificate of Need.

 (b) The necessity of the amendment to this administrative regulation: